Are you ready to master your craft?

 Creative masters, like Mozart, turn deliberate practice into part of their day-to-day lives.

 They’re able to get more value from their work and get more value from their 10,000 hours of expert practice.

 Now, don’t get me wrong.

 There are no shortcuts to creative success.
 You must practice deliberately.
 It took Mozart ten years to discover where his true talents lay.

 Are you ready to practice writing for ten years?

 If you are, be smart about it.

-Improve the creative skills, where you’re weakest, and when you’re not writing, look for and apply ideas and lessons from other writers you admire.
+Improve your creative skills, where you’re weakest, and when you’re not writing, look for and apply ideas and lessons from other writers you admire.

 Because it all counts.